apalache-mc/apalache/docs/manual.md

 parser](https://lamport.azurewebsites.net/tla/tools.html), which is the standard parser of TLC and TLA+ Toolbox.
-By default, SANY is looking for the modules in the current working directory and in the Java package `tla2sany.StandardModules`, which is usually provided by `tla2tools.jar` that is included in the Java classpath.
+By default, SANY is looking for the modules in the current working directory and in the Java package `tla2sany.StandardModules`, which is usually provided by the `tla2tools.jar` that is included in the Java classpath.

 Additionally, Apalache includes the directory `$APALACHE_HOME/src/tla` into the